-Kombai dog breed is mostly in Tamil Nadu in the province of India.
-This dog breed,is also known as Combai Boarhound they have powerful jaws, the kombai breeds dogs look similar to some of the Indian Pariah dogs, but it is stockier.
+Kombai dog is mostly found in Tamil Nadu in the province of India.
+This dog breed is also known as Combai Boarhound as they have powerful jaws, the Kombai or Combai dogs look similar to some of the Indian Pariah dogs, but it is stockier.

-Its ears are the front in a V-shape and pendant shaped folding.
+Its ears in the front are V-shaped and pendant folding.
 The shorthaired coat comes in red or brown with a black muzzle.
-It has some black colouring on its feet and ears and a dark colouring along its back.
-A white patch on the chest is acceptable.
+It has some black coloring on its feet and ears and dark coloring along its back.

-The more similar colours of red, brown and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.
+The more similar colors of red, brown, and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.

-Less common coat colours are piebald and brindle.
-In Tamil language Piebald is called porru and brindle is called pullisaral.
-But in the rare case, the piebald and brindle colouring can occur in the same litter.
+Less common coat colors are piebald and brindle.
+In the Tamil language, Piebald is called Porru, and brindle is called Pullisaral.
+But in the rare case, the piebald and brindle coloring can occur in the same litter.

-Their history might go back as far as a hundred years, but it might soon end, everyone though there are efforts to maintain the breed, it is not looking good for the mighty Kombai.
-Kombai dogs are unlikely because they were working dogs until very recently.
+Their history might go back as far as a hundred years, but it might end soon, everyone thought there are efforts to maintain the breed, it is not looking good for the mighty Kombai.

 Unlike in breeding for appearance, weak was not selected by breeders.
 They seem to live for up to fifteen years, but again, it is hard to tell Puppy.

-The armies of the Marudhu Pandias, were used kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.
+The armies of the Marudhu Pandas used Kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.

-Some of the kombai breed Dogs are natives of South India believe that the breed of kombai dogs existed even as far back as the ninth century.
+Some of the Kombai breed Dogs are natives of South India who believe that the breed of Combai dogs existed even as far back as the ninth century.